blueice349/hudl/README.md

     ````
     ```sh
     npm install --save selenium-webdriver chromedriver geckodriver
     ```

-5. Install selenium-webdriver chromdriver if you want to use firefox you will also have to install this and call firefox in the test. for this test we will be using chrome.
+5. Add the following to your bash.
     ```sh
-    npm install --save selenium-webdriver chromedriver geckodriver
-    ```

-6. Add the following to your bash.
-    ```sh
     #hudl login email address and password
     export HUDL_CORRECT_EMAIL="yourEmail"
-    export HUDL_CORRECT_PASSWORD="yourPaassword"
+    export HUDL_CORRECT_PASSWORD="yourPassword"
     ```
     Replace "yourEmail" and "yourPassword" with your own email and password that is registered with https://hudl.com.Failing to add this and/or not having a vaild login will result in the first test failing.

-7. Time for some action…let’s run the code by giving the following command on the terminal:
+6. Time for some action…let’s run the code by giving the following command on the terminal:
     ```sh
      npm run hudlLogin
     ```